Household effects

 Depreciation rates for household effects

-If you do not qualify for a concession, Duty and GST will apply.
+If you do not qualify for a concession, duty and GST will apply.
 Customs will consider depreciating the value of your goods, based on how long you have owned the household effects.

 Period of ownership and use overseas | Depreciation deduction |